Skip to Content Skip to Navigation

 Residing in Philadelphia since 1987, Frank co-founded the jazz trio, Triception and led the quartet, Burn Unit.
 He currently has an active career performing at many well-known venues, concerts, jazz festivals, private affairs and other settings.
 Some of the venues include; The Kimmel Center, Philadelphia, PA, the Bitter End, New York City, Trump Plaza, Atlantic City, NJ, Rutgers - Camden Center for the Arts, Camden, NJ, and the Jazz and Blues Festival in Erie, PA.
 Frank has worked with many noted musicians and is a member of Warren Oree and the Arpeggio Jazz Ensemble.
 Regular performances with Arpeggio have included television, radio, the Dominican Republic Jazz Festival, Philadelphia Museum of Art, African American Museum in Philadelphia ,PA, The Falk Theater in Tampa, Fl, West Oak Lane Jazz Festival, Cape May Jazz Festival, Small’s jazz club and the Nuyorican Poets Cafe in New York City.

-In addition to the Field Theory recording, "Life and Times", Frank was a prominent feature on four of jazz vocalist/composer Kayle Brecher’s recordings ("Choices", "The Pride Inside", "Urban Objects", and "Spy Music").
-Other recordings include Malik Al Kabir’s, "Giant", "Truth Is" by Sherry Wilson Butler and "Courage" by Nina Fletcher.
+In addition to the Field Theory recording, "Life and Times", Frank was a prominent feature on five of jazz vocalist/composer Kayle Brecher’s recordings ("Choices", "The Pride Inside", "Urban Objects", "Spy Music", Spirals and Lines" and "This Is Life").
+Other recordings include Malik Al Kabir’s, "Giant", "Truth Is" by Sherry Wilson Butler, "Courage" by Nina Fletcher, "Something to Believe In" by singer/songwriter Megan LuRose and "Love and Peace on Christmas" by keyboardist Joe Patterson.
 Frank is featured as performer and composer on Warren Oree and the Arpeggio Jazz Ensembles CD’s, "Lifeline" and "Man Bites Dog".

 Frank is a faculty member of the Conservatory of Musical Arts in Haddonfield New Jersey.
 He is proud to release his new recording, "Malicious Delicious."